Parsley Pesto Made in a Marble Mortar and Pestle

 Pumpkin seeds have a delicious flavor on their own which makes these seeds a good choice for pesto.
 I like using the pumpkin seeds raw or sprouted (also raw) for pesto to get the authentic flavor of the seed and because there is more moisture than the roasted version.
 Sprouted pumpkin seeds are a little easier to crush into a paste as they have more moisture than even the plain raw.

 Garlic adds that pungent and savory part.
 As much as many of us love garlic, it can easily overpower the herbal flavor of the parsley.
 A little garlic goes a long way in this pesto.
 Generally two small cloves is about right, but if the garlic is super strong or large, one clove will do.
-It’s good to remove germ inside as it is often bitter; the greener the germ the more bitter it is.
+It’s good to remove germ found in the center of the clove, as it is often bitter.
+The greener the germ the more bitter it is.
 Removing the germ is always a good idea for raw applications.

 Garlic found fresh in the Spring from your garden or the Farmers market is usually milder and has more moisture and really good in pesto.
-This will make it so no additional or less water is needed and will taste great and achieve good consistency.
+This will make it so no additional or less water is needed, will taste great and achieve good consistency.

 Finally the secret ingredient.
 Castelvetrano olives are the secret ingredient that brings this pesto together.
 The olives enhance the flavor rather than masking it like plain olive oil does.
 Green Castelvetrano olives specifically are perfect for this oil-free vegan parsley pesto as they add creaminess, some saltiness and good consistency.
 Castelvetrano olives with their pits is a better choice for this pesto than pre-pitted olives which tend to be too briny and not creamy enough for pesto.